8. Lagopus software switch datastore and DSL syntax¶

 “Lagopus datastore” is a database where configuration, and other data (ex: flows) used at runtime are stored.

-This diagram shows how datastore interacts with configuration files (lagopus.conf
+This diagram shows how datastore interacts with configuration files (lagopus.conf, lagopus.dsl) and lagosh command.

 /usr/loca/etc/lagopus/lagopus.dsl